-Senate passes $2.1 billion in emergency funding for Capitol security and Afghan resettlement
+Congress passes $2.1 billion in emergency funding for Capitol security and Afghan resettlement

-The House is expected to vote on the legislation this week before those lawmakers leave Washington for their summer recess, House Majority Leader Steny H. Hoyer (D-Md.) said Wednesday.
+The Senate voted 98-0, and the House followed suit hours later, 416-11.
 The White House released a statement Thursday supporting the bill, indicating President Biden will sign it.

-The accord was reached after several weeks of wrangling between top appropriators, Sens.
-Patrick J. Leahy (D-Vt.) and Richard C. Shelby (R-Ala.).
-They solidified a deal Tuesday just as a panel of four police officers testified about the grievous trauma they endured before a special House committee investigating the Jan.
+The accord was reached after several weeks of wrangling between the parties, and the top Senate appropriators, Sens.
+Patrick J. Leahy (D-Vt.) and Richard C. Shelby (R-Ala.) clinched a deal Tuesday just as a panel of four police officers testified about the grievous trauma they endured before a special House committee investigating the Jan.
 6 attack.

 The bill provides nearly $71 million to the Capitol Police, with much of that funding going to cover overtime costs.
 Millions more will go to beef up intelligence capacity, improve civil disturbance training, provide more protective details for lawmakers, supplement the force’s equipment and offer trauma support to officers.